On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: The dequantized algorithm for the classical linear systems with geometrically local interactions

 where $\left| \left\{ j | d(i,j) \leq r \right\} \right|$ is the number of elements contained in the set $\left\{ j | d(i,j) \leq r \right\}$.
 Then we say that $A\in\mathbb{C}^{N\times N}$ is an $(r_0,\mathcal{N}(r_0))$-geometrically local matrix if there exists a value $r_0\in\mathbb{R}_{+}$ such that

 and $\mathcal{N}(r) = \mathrm{poly}(r)$ for any $r\in \mathbb{R}_{+}$.
-When $A$ is Hermitian, we particularly say that it is an $(r_0,\mathcal{N}(r_0))$-geometrically local Hamiltonian. \end{dfn} We have to note that the lattice lying behind the geometrically local matrix does not necessarily have to represent some physical systems since the lattice is introduced just for defining the distance between each site.
+When $A$ is Hermitian, we particularly say that it is an $(r_0,\mathcal{N}(r_0))$-geometrically local Hamiltonian. \end{dfn} We note that the lattice and its distance function used in the definition of a geometrically local matrix are assumed to be given a priori.
+This lattice structure does not necessarily have to represent some physical system since it is introduced only to define distances between sites.
 Moreover, the constant $r_0$ does not have to represent the real diameter of locality, just counts the number of sites to which information propagates from a given site when the geometrically local matrix is applied once.
 Thus $\mathcal{N}(r_0)$ directly corresponds to the sparsity of the geometrically local matrix.
 For example, if we consider $D$-dimensional system, $\mathcal{N}(r_0)=r_0^D$.

 Here we provide some specific examples of gemetrically local matrices.
 Clearly, the identity matrix $I$ is a $(0,\mathcal{N}(0)=1)$-geometrically local matrix.
 One non-trivial example is a tridiagonal matrix.
 We say a matrix $A$ as a tridiagonal matrix when $A$ has non-zero elements only on the diagonal, lower diagonal and upper diagonal.
 We can consider the one-dimensional system behind this matrix as in Fig.~\ref{fig:tridiagonal_system}, and then we conclude that a tridiagonal matrix is a $(1,\mathcal{N}(1)=3)$-geometrically local matrix.
 Similarly, for a general band matrix with bandwidth $b$ such that $A_{i,j}=0$ for $|i-j|>b$, we can consider the one-dimensional system where the site $i$ is connected to at most $2b+1$ sites $i-b, \dots, i-1,i,i+1,\dots,i+b$.
 Then such matrix is a $(b,\mathcal{N}(b)=2b+1)$-geometrically local matrix.
 In addition, Laplacians for wave equations after the discretization and other matrices corresponding to partial differential equations can be viewed as a special case of geometrically local matrices.
 See Sec.~\ref{sec:applications} and Appendix~\ref{appsec:other-applications} for more details.